GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

   * A reliable stub for the LegacySystem must have been produced.
   * **StationController**

-We do do expect the integration of PayPal and GoogleMaps to be problematic(the reliability of the services offered by PayPal and Google is not in doubt).
+We do not expect the integration of PayPal and GoogleMaps to be problematic(the reliability of the services offered by PayPal and Google is not in doubt).
 We think that it will be more effective to test the proper usage of these API during the unit tests of the components that will use them directly, so we will not consider the integration of these external services in the scope of this document.
 Every single component must be unit tested with at least an 80% branch coverage and its main functionalities fully developed before going into the integration test phase.

 ## 2.2 Elements to be integrated